bipsandbytes/performance_promise/lib/performance_promise/validations/README.md

 3. Enable your validation in configuration

 ## Write your validation
-Create a new file in this directory, which simply one function:
+Create a new file in this directory, with a single function:

 ```ruby
 module MODULE_NAME